nayopu/AI-Scientist/README.md

 - `--docker-image`: Docker image to use (default: "ai-scientist:latest")
 - `--max-ideas`: Maximum number of ideas to generate (default: 5)
 - `--engine`: Scholar engine to use for citations (choices: "semanticscholar", "openalex", default: "semanticscholar")

+#### Game-Specific Arguments

+For social deduction game experiments, the following additional arguments are available:

+- `--num-players`: Number of players in the social deduction game (default: 5)
+- `--max-turns`: Maximum number of turns before game ends (default: 100)
+- `--player-model`: Model specification for players in format 'api:model_name' (default: "openrouter:deepseek/deepseek-r1-0528")
+- `--gm-model`: Model specification for GM in format 'api:model_name' (if different from players, default: None)

 **Search API Options:**
 - `--search-api duckduckgo` (free, no API key required)